fabricio-entringer/entringer-github-bot/README.md

 [![Build Status](https://github.com/fabricio-entringer/entringer-github-bot/actions/workflows/test.yml/badge.svg?branch=master)](https://github.com/fabricio-entringer/entringer-github-bot/actions/workflows/test.yml)

-Entringer GitHub Bot is a bot built with Probot that helps manage repositories by automating common tasks.
+Entringer GitHub Bot is a bot built with Probot that helps manage repositories by automating common tasks with a fun, robotic personality.
+All messages include robot emojis (🤖) and highlight the bot's name for a distinctive presence in your repository.

 ## Features

-1. **Issue Comments**: Automatically comments on new issues to acknowledge receipt.
+1. **Robot-Themed Issue Comments**: Greets new issues with "🤖 Beep boop!" messages and a friendly robotic tone, making issue management more engaging.

-2. **PR Comments**: Automatically comments on new pull requests to acknowledge receipt.
+2. **Fun PR Comments**: Responds to pull requests with playful robotic messages like "🤖 *COMPUTING SUCCESS!*" or "🤖 *ALERT!
+ALERT!*", adding character to your development workflow.

-3. **PR Title Validation**: Validates pull request titles to ensure they reference a valid issue number.
+3. **Robotic PR Validation**: Checks if pull request titles reference valid issue numbers and provides feedback in a distinctive robot voice with phrases like "Excellent work, human!" or "ERROR!
+ERROR!".

 ## Setup